7 Reasons Cash Flow Conversations Matter To Your Financial Advising Clients

 #4 Emergency Fund Management

-The majority of experts would agree that an emergency fund should have somewhere between 3-6 months of expenses.
-However, according to a 2023 Bankrate study, nearly 30% of people had some emergency savings, but not enough to cover three months of expenses.
+The majority of experienced professionals would agree that an emergency fund should cover at least 3-6 months of expenses.
+However, according to a 2026 Bankrate study, while 30% of Americans have some emergency savings, they don’t have enough to cover three months’ worth of expenses.

 Talking about cash flow can help facilitate the creation and maintenance of necessary emergency funds.
 There is so much power in having sufficient liquidity to cover unexpected expenses due to proper cash flow management.